microsoft/workshop-library/full/a-gentle-introduction-to-Azure-AI/README.md

 ## Milestone 1: What's behind the AI media hype

 In this segment, we'll start by introducing what are the main innovations that are revolutionizing the AI landscape and their impact on societies.

+**Bonus: Audience interactivity**

+The current AI trends are coming with a lot of acronyms.
+A great way to get your audience involved and active in your talk right away is to include a short quiz where they submit answers for acronyms.

+Acronyms we use include: AI, NLP, LLM, GPT

+*(you can find all speaker notes, descriptions and delivery in the [Powerpoint](slides.pptx) and the [Video](https://www.youtube.com/watch?v=qaHNgr2CQ4o "workshop walk-through"))*

+We recommend creating your poll using [Microsoft Forms Poll feature](https://forms.microsoft.com/).
+Take a look at the places you could integrate the Forms Poll into your work no matter what platform you are presenting on - [4 Ways to use polls to make your meeting more engaging](https://techcommunity.microsoft.com/t5/microsoft-forms-blog/four-ways-to-use-polls-to-make-your-meetings-more-engaging/ba-p/2757267)

 ## Milestone 2: How a Large Language Model works